qiwi/qorsproxy/README.md

 ```

 ## Cypress
-Cypress [has a trouble](https://github.com/cypress-io/cypress/issues/1185) with `Transfer-Encoding: chunked` header, so in this case you may use workaround:
+Cypress [has a trouble](https://github.com/cypress-io/cypress/issues/1185) with `Transfer-Encoding: chunked` header, so in this case you may use a workaround:
 ```json
 {
   "mutations": [